BioHPC/BCB5200S20/docs/project/project_description.md

 6. Review paper for any specific topic (genome assembly, genome annotation, metagenomics, RNA-Seq, systems biology, and so on) and relaive researches.

 ### Requirements
 1. All groups should submit their midterm report with Project Idea, Background, Plan, and/or anyPreliminary Results.
-The tentative due is Thu, March 19, 2020.
+The due is Thu, March 19, 2020.
 2. Each group should submit final report.
 Their writeup should take the form of a publication-ready research paper, with an introduction, survey of related work, experiments, results, and a bibliography.
 3. Each group is supposed to present their work at the end of the semester.
+Presentation time: TBD

 ### Possible for Manuscript
 1. If your team would like to have a goal for publishing your work, you should discuss with me often.